NFS Best Practices – Part 2: Advanced Settings

 TCP/IP Heap Size

 Net.TcpIpHeapSize is the size of the memory (in MB) which is allocated up front by the VMkernel to TCP/IP heap.
 Net.TcpIpHeapMax is the maximum amount of memory which can be consumed by TCP/IP as heap.
-In vSphere 5.1, the default value for Net.TcpIpHeapSizeis 0MB and the default value for Net.TcpIpHeapMax is 64MB.
+In vSphere 5.1, the default value for Net.TcpIpHeapSize is 0MB and the default value for Net.TcpIpHeapMax is 64MB.
 The maximum value for Net.TcpIpHeapMax is 128MB.
 As one changes the default NFS.MaxVolumes as discussed previously, one also needs to adjust the heap space settings for TCP/IP accordingly.
 Again, follow the advice from your storage array vendor.
 The vendors make different recommendations for these values.
 These are per ESXi host settings and again must be done on all hosts.

 Heartbeats

 The four heartbeat related settings (NFS.HeartbeatFrequency, NFS.HeartbeatDelta, NFS.HeartbeatTimeout & NFS.HeartbeatMaxFailures) can be discussed together.
 Basically, they are used for checking that an NFS datastore is operational.
 The NFS.HeartBeatFrequently is set to 12 seconds by default.
 This means that every 12 seconds, the ESXi host will check to see if it needs to request a heartbeat from an NFS datastore and ensure that the datastore is still accessible.
-To prevent unnecessary heartbeat’ing, the host only requests a new heartbeat from the datastore if it hasn’t done any other operation to the datastore, confirming its availability, in the last NFS.HeartbeatDelta (default: 5 seconds).
+To prevent unnecessary heartbeating, the host only requests a new heartbeat from the datastore if it hasn’t done any other operation to the datastore, confirming its availability, in the last NFS.HeartbeatDelta (default: 5 seconds).

+So what happens if the datastore is not accessible?
+This is where NFS.HeartbeatTimeout & NFS.HeartbeatMaxFailures come in.
 The NFS.HeartbeatTimeout value is set to 5 seconds.
 This is how long we wait for an outstanding heartbeat before we give up on it.
 NFS.HeartbeatMaxFailures is set to 10 by default.
 So if we have to give up on 10 consecutive heartbeats, we treat the NFS datastore as unreachable.
 If we work this out, it is 125 seconds (10 heartbeats at 12 second intervals + 5 seconds timeout for the last heartbeat) before we decide an NFS datastore is no longer operational.
+We do continue to make heartbeat requests however, in the hope that the datastore does become available once again.

 I have not seen any vendor recommendations to change NFS.HeartbeatFrequency, NFS.HeartbeatTimeout or NFS.HeartbeatMaxFailures from the default, but again refer to the storage vendors documentation for any recommendations.
 I suspect the default values meet the requirements of most, if not all vendors.